priyankabehera2323-debug/W2-PM1-Footprinting-Reconnaissance/README.md

 ## Evidence

 Command outputs are stored in the `outputs/` directory.

-Screenshots of the terminal commands and results are stored in the `screenshots/` directory.
+Screenshots are embedded above next to each finding, and are also stored individually in the `screenshots/` directory.

 ### Output Files